zhoupgit/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

    For information about available calculations, refer to [Calculation types](ref:calculation-types).
 1. To apply another transformation, click **Add transformation**.
    This transformation acts on the result set returned by the previous transformation.
-   {{< figure src="/static/img/docs/transformations/transformations-7-0.png" class="docs-image--no-shadow" max-width= "1100px" alt="The Transform tab in the panel editor" >}}
+   {{< figure src="/static/img/docs/transformations/transformations-7-0.png" class="docs-image--no-shadow" max-width= "1100px" alt="Transform tab in the panel editor" >}}

 ## Debug a transformation